RicardoAzuul/code-institute-ms4-fullstack/README.md

 Must haves for this project:
 <!-- TODO: Must  haves -->
-- Functionality that allows subscribers to update fellow members on their successes
+- Functionality that allows subscribers to update fellow members on their successes --> a forum?
 - User proﬁles containing information that map to nutrition and/or exercise plans
 - Product reviews
-- A subscription-based payment model: 3 subs: lose weight, build muscle, get healthy.
+- A subscription-based payment model: on offer are 3 subscriptions, based on duration of subscription.
+Subscriptions get you access to workouts, nutrition plans, the community and a discount on the shop
 - Individual item purchase capability
 - Authentication and authorisation mechanism for subscribers and administrators